 What does your program consist of?

-Our programs consist of 12 Step and spiritual guidance, individual, group and family counseling, life skills development, relapse prevention skills as well as physical exercise and nutritional guidance.
+Our programs consist of 12 Step and spiritual guidance, individual and group counseling, life skills development, relapse prevention skills as well as physical exercise and nutritional guidance.
 Please see our Program Overview tab for more information.